Framing Difficulties in Quantum Mechanics: Methodology

 \subsubsection{Coding}

-We examined students' responses with respect to the features of four frames in our math-in-physics set and coded the student framing present.
+We examined students responses with respect to the features of four frames in our math-in-physics set and coded the student framing present.
 We started with student responses to problems that matched our qualitative data\cite{Modir2017QuantumFraming}.
 Descriptions of student responses -- and the resulting difficulties identified by researchers -- matched our observational qualitative data well.
 The detailed analysis of examples from our own observational data is not within the scope of this study, but can be found in section VI.A of the preceding published study\cite{Modir2017QuantumFraming}.
-In that study, using the lens of our developed theoretical framework, we identified students' frames and transitions in frames from analyzing in-class group problem solving activities, as video-recorded in a senior-level quantum mechanics class\cite{Modir2017QuantumFraming}.
+In that study, using the lens of our developed theoretical framework, we identified students' frames and transitions in frames from analyzing in-class group problem-solving activities, as video-recorded in a senior-level quantum mechanics class\cite{Modir2017QuantumFraming}.

 Emboldened, we extended our coding of student responses to difficulties not present in our qualitative data.
-As much as possible, we investigated students' statements (or equations, on occasion) to identify the nature of their reasoning.
-For example, a response which is just a piece of an equation suggests that the student used an algorithmic frame to generate their response, whereas a response which coordinates energy and probability descriptions comes from a conceptual physics frame.
+As much as possible, we investigated students' statements (or equations, on occasion) to identify the nature of their reasoning and frames used in students responses.
+For example, a response which is just a piece of an equation, or an equation that is used as a plug-n-chug tool suggests that the student used an algorithmic frame to generate their response, whereas a response which coordinates energy and probability descriptions suggests that the student argued from a physical principle and is in a conceptual physics frame.

+To investigate how problem frame affects student frame, we coded for frames promoted by problem statements.
+We looked at the keywords and the givens in the problem statement to identify the starting frame(s) suggested by the problem statement.
 Some problem statements, particularly multi-part problems, require students to start in one frame and shift to another one (for example, see section \ref{sec:Ex1}).
 In those cases, we coded for which sequence(s) of frames would yield correct answers.